ba0f3/odbcn.nim/README.md

 * [ ] Use `openArray[char]` instead of `string` for `utf8To16` parameter
 * [ ] Document or fix why the array fields in `OdbcValue` are hidden
 * [ ] Make `listDrivers` and `listDataSources` use UTF-16 version?

-If all goes well, I would like to bump to 1.0 at the start of 2023.
+  * Current implementation may get ANSI-encoded data, which is undesirable;
+    must research this
+* [ ] Rework `OdbcException` so that it contains `OdbcError` objects, and not just a `string`
+* [ ] Restructure modules? (is `private/core` module appropriate?)

 Other tasks:

 * [ ] Add std/times helper
 * [ ] Add `bindCols` specialization for `OdbcGenTyPreparedStmt` with known column order
-* [] Maybe provide a way to call dynamic version of `prep` to avoid code generation
+* [ ] Maybe provide a way to call dynamic version of `prep` to avoid code generation
+* [ ] Add async-support (`SQLCompleteAsync`, etc.)
+  * I don't know the scale of implementing async; I know async in Nim is very hard to extend at the moment, so this may be a futile effort
+  * Will probably require existing structures to change